mapbox/DEPRECATED-dispatch/MESSAGE-SPEC.md

 }
 ```

+Only the first user of users array will be tagged in the github issue created by the low-priority message.

 ## Users array specification

 Dispatch only processes Slack IDs and GitHub handles in the `users` array.
 It ignores handles or usernames for other services.
 This allows you to connect Dispatch to a central API or username mappings file without having to scrub or remove other data.